Dauphin Island, Alabama: History

 In 1719 the first African slaves of Alabama arrived at Dauphin Island.
 After the French and Indian War (known in Europe as the Seven Years' War) ended in 1763, the island was ceded to the British.
 After the American Revolutionary War, the territory again came under Spanish jurisdiction, being part of the Province of West Florida until 1812.

-In 1795 after the Treaty of San Lorenzo was signed between Spain and the United States, new settlers began migrating to Alabama from Virginia, North & South Carolina and Georgia.
+In 1795 after the Treaty of San Lorenzo was signed between Spain and the United States, new settlers began moving to Alabama from Virginia, North & South Carolina and Georgia.

 In 1805, the Chickasaw, Cherokee and Choctaw people were forced to cede their lands to the government.
 The Creek tribes aggressively fought to hold their lands, but eventually were forced to cede in 1813.

 Fort Gaines on the eastern tip of the island was built between 1821 and 1848.
 It was occupied by Confederate forces in 1861 and captured by the Union Army during the Battle of Mobile Bay.
 The phrase, "Damn the torpedoes, full speed ahead," was supposedly spoken by U. S. Admiral David Farragut just a few hundred yards from Dauphin Island's shore.

 The first Sand Island Light, authorized in 1834, was replaced by a structure 150 ft high, at a cost of $35,000, that was destroyed by Confederate forces.
 The present lighthouse (1873; in use until 1970), has been placed on the National Register of Historic Places.
 Its ownership was recently transferred from the U.S. Department of Interior to the town of Dauphin Island.

+In 2023, a large alligator was spotted riding waves and sunbathing on the beach of Dauphin Island.
+Onlookers posted photos of the alligator to social media, which subsequently went viral.
+While alligators traditionally live in freshwater, they are able to tolerate salt water as well according to the Alabama Department of Conservation and Natural Resources.